In this section

 Two visitors for a patient at one time, please.

 Partners or family may stay until mother and baby are settled for the night.
-There are not the facilities for partners or family to stay overnight on the ward, unfortunately.
+Unfortunately, we do not have facilities for partners or family to stay overnight on the ward.

 Special Care Baby Unit (SCBU)